 Once you’ve written a professional resignation letter, deliver it personally to your boss.
 You could mail it or leave it on your boss’ desk, but that’s not as respectful as presenting them with it.
 This will allow you to talk about the departure and, hopefully, the boss will wish you luck in your new endeavor.
 Even if that doesn’t happen, your boss will appreciate that you let them know first, privately and professionally.

-Don’t Give Your Notice by Text, Email or Social Media
+Don’t Resign by Text, Email or Social Media

 Yes, communications have become more casual over the last number of years.
 Teams communicate via online collaboration tools; news is disseminated in real time via social channels, and texts no long follow grammar rules.
 In short: expediency rules the day.
 That is, except when you’re making an official announcement that you’re leaving the company.
 To announce your resignation in a line of text with abbreviations and emojis is not only disrespectful and inappropriate, it shows a lack of professionalism and seriousness.